opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 My colleague Andrew Olliver was recently appointed as Vice-Chairperson of the [Agricultural Industry Electronics Foundation](https://www.aef-online.org/home.html) (AEF).
 Numerous other engineering colleagues serve on standards committees with industry, academia, and regulatory experts all over the world.
 Developing and maintaining interfaces with [suppliers](https://supplier.cnhind.com/) and other [developers](https://www.developer.cnhindustrial.com/home) is a significant undertaking here and in many other companies involved in global agriculture.

 My plan here is to explain why this fits with the mission and make some observations about the rapidly expanding scope of digital in agriculture.
-I'll also through in a handful of posts as seen on social media this week.
+I'll also throw in a handful of posts as seen on social media this week.
 On that theme, this brief post will cover:

 -   Industry Collaboration, Trust, Robustness, Sustainability, and Other Motivations,
 -   Gartner Analytics Conference Debrief,